rwth-acis/RequirementsBazaar-JIRAIntegration/doc/jira_setting.md

 Setting up JIRA
 -------------

 As we would like to be able to post in the name of JIRA users, we need to use JIRA's OAuth 1 authentication to get access to post issues.
-JIRA OAuth method are using an RSA based identification between the third party services (here our integration service) and the JIRA itself.
+JIRA OAuth method is using a RSA based identification between third party services (here our integration service) and JIRA itself.
 So in order to use and set up properly we need to generate our private-public key pairs and additional key files.

 ### Generate key files
 As a tool we will need an OpenSSL installation, so continue reading only once you have already set that up.